 A new survey from Avalere finds that a majority of health plans have favorable attitudes toward outcomes-based contracts (OBCs) and many are actively pursuing them.
 Outcomes-based contracts are agreements between health plans and manufacturers that tie product reimbursement to patient outcomes.
 While the health plans surveyed recognize the operational challenges associated with outcomes-based contracts, they have broadly positive opinions about the value of deploying these contracts within their organizations.

-In a 2017 survey of health plans conducted by Avalere, 70 percent of health plans report they have favorable attitudes toward OBCs.
-One-quarter of the health plans surveyed say they have at least one OBC in place (see Figure 1).
-Another 30 percent report they are negotiating for one or more OBCs now.
+In a 2017 survey of health plans conducted by Avalere, 70% of health plans report they have favorable attitudes toward OBCs.
+A quarter of the health plans surveyed say they have at least one OBC in place (see Figure 1).
+Another 30% report they are negotiating for one or more OBCs now.
 Among payers with OBCs in place, most indicate they plan to pursue more.

-As the shift to value-based care continues, according to experts at Avalere, the reach of innovative arrangements like OBCs is becoming broader.
-Today, most OBCs in place by the survey respondents address four common therapeutic areas – endocrine, infectious disease, cardiovascular, and respiratory conditions – but payers indicate they are interested in expanding OBCs within these areas and to new therapeutic areas, like immune/inflammatory diseases (see Figure 2).
+According to experts at Avalere, as the shift to value-based care continues, the reach of innovative arrangements like OBCs is becoming broader.
+Today, most OBCs in place by the survey respondents address four common therapeutic areas—endocrine, infectious disease, cardiovascular, and respiratory conditions—but payers indicate they are interested in expanding OBCs within these areas and to new therapeutic areas like immune/inflammatory diseases (see Figure 2).

 “While some plans have experienced administrative and operational challenges in implementing outcomes-based contracts, most are figuring out ways to benefit from these types of contracts in multiple therapeutic areas,” said Kathy Hughes, vice president at Avalere.
 “Solutions in data connectivity, contract monitoring, and direct clinician intervention streamline the administrative burden and enable transparency for all parties.”

-On Wednesday, June 7 at 1 pm EST, Avalere will be hosting a live webinar, “Outcomes-Based Contracting: Master the Challenges."
-You can register here.
+On Wednesday, June 7, at 1 PM EST, Avalere hosted a live webinar, “Outcomes-Based Contracting: Master the Challenges.”